evangeliazve/topic_style_embeddings_dispersion/README.md

 # Embedding Style Beyond Topics: Analyzing Dispersion Effects Across Language Models

-This repository contains the code, data, and results accompanying our submission to COLING 2025.
+This repository contains the code, data, plots, and results accompanying our submission to COLING 2025.

 ## Setup
 - All scripts in the `CODE` folder are executable.
 You must set the language to either `'FR'` or `'EN'` (or `'fr'`, `'en'`) at the beginning of each script.